LambdaGaming/SatDumpLauncher/README.md

  ![](image.png)

 # Supported Platforms
- This program uses .NET 6, so it will run on Windows 7 or newer.
-Linux and Mac are not currently supported.
+ This program uses .NET 8, so it will run on Windows 10 version 1607 or newer.
+Linux and Mac are not supported.

 # Settings
  - Update SatDump - Checking this will download the latest SatDump version before launching, regardless of whether or not the existing installation is up-to-date.